-Property Taxes and COVID 19
+Property Taxes and COVID-19

-The Nevada County Tax Collector’s Office has a long history of working with taxpayers in times of emergency and disaster, including the recent public safety power shut-offs, wildfires and floods.
-The best way to provide relief for situation's beyond taxpayer control, is to provide penalty waivers to taxpayers who have been directly impacted by these unprecedented circumstances.
-Current Revenue & Taxation Code does not allow waivers that are the result of a financial hardship.
-Because of this, the Governor has issued an Executive Order that lawfully allows tax collectors around the State to do so in light of COVID-19 if you meet the following qualifications:
+We understand and share the public’s anxiety and concern about the impacts of the 2020 COVID-19 pandemic.
+The Nevada County Tax Collector’s Office has a long history of working with taxpayers in times of emergency and disaster, including the recent public safety power shut-offs, wildfires, and floods.
+The best way to provide relief for situations that are beyond taxpayer control is to provide penalty waivers to taxpayers who have been directly impacted by these unprecedented circumstances.
+The current Revenue & Taxation Code does not allow waivers that are the result of financial hardship.
+Because of this, the Governor has issued an Executive Order that lawfully allows tax collectors around the State to do so in light of COVID-19 if you meet the following qualifications.

-i) The property for which taxes were not paid is either:
+- The property for which taxes were not paid is either:

-a. residential real property occupied by the taxpayer, or
+- a. residential real property occupied by the taxpayer, or

-b. real property owned and operated by a taxpayer that qualifies as a small business under the Small Business Administration’s Regulations, Code of Federal Regulations, Title 13, section 121.201;
+- b. real property owned and operated by a taxpayer that qualifies as a small business under the Small Business Administration’s Regulations, Code of Federal Regulations, Title 13, section 121.201;

-ii) The taxes owed on the property in question were not delinquent prior to March 4, 2020;
+- The taxes owed on the property in question were not delinquent prior to March 4, 2020;

-iii) The taxpayer timely files a claim for relief in a form and manner prescribed by the tax collector; and
+- The taxpayer timely files a claim for relief in a form and manner prescribed by the tax collector; and

-iv) The taxpayer demonstrates to the satisfaction of the tax collector that the taxpayer has suffered economic hardship, or was otherwise unable to tender payment of taxes in a timely fashion, due to the COVID-19 pandemic, or any local, state, or federal government response to COVID-19.
+- The taxpayer demonstrates to the satisfaction of the tax collector that the taxpayer has suffered economic hardship, or was otherwise unable to tender payment of taxes in a timely fashion, due to the COVID-19 pandemic, or any local, state, or federal government response to COVID-19.